mralaminahamed/woocommerce-smooth-generator/README.md

 ## WP-CLI Commands

-You can see the documentation for each command by running `wp help wc generate <command name>`.
+You can see a summary of all available commands by running `wp help wc generate`, and more detailed guidance for each individual command is available by running `wp help wc generate <command name>`.

 ### Products